Starring: Antonio Banderas, Penélope Cruz

 Antonio Banderas and Nora Navas in Pain and Glory

 In the present day, the ailing artist reconnects with an actor, a lover, and discovers a love for heroin.
-The dragon is what drove him away from his professional collaborator twentysome years prior, and now offers moments (never nightmarish) of relief for his discomforts.
+The dragon is what drove him away from his professional collaborator some twenty years prior, and now offers moments (never nightmarish) of relief for his discomforts.

 Where some overeager directors might relish any one of these plot points as material for tragedy, Almodóvar carefully contains every one of these emotional prompts and lets the diverging elements coalesce, and breathe a melancholic current over the picture.